-The proposed legislation, known as the Privacy and Conscience Protection Act, amends existing laws regarding employment discrimination to include protections related to the disclosure of medical status, specifically vaccination or immunization status for COVID-19 and its variants.
-The bill mandates that public and private employers must allow employees and contractors to refuse to disclose their vaccination status and provides a certification of disclosure exemption that employees can submit.
-Employers are required to notify employees of any vaccination policies and must accept the exemption without question, while also maintaining confidentiality regarding the vaccination status of those who choose not to disclose.
+The proposed bill, known as the Privacy and Conscience Protection Act, amends existing laws regarding discrimination in employment to include protections related to the disclosure of medical status, specifically vaccination or immunization status for COVID-19 and its variants.
+It modifies 25 O.S.
+2021, Section 1101, to expand the definition of discrimination to include "disclosure of medical privacy."
+The bill mandates that public and private employers must allow employees or contractors to refuse to disclose their vaccination status and provides a certification of disclosure exemption that employees can submit to their employers.
+Employers are required to accept this certification without question and maintain it in the employee's file.

 Statutes affected: Introduced: 25-1101